Garden waste

 When should you pay for your garden waste bin?

-Therefore, if customers are not signed up by early January 2024 they may not receive their sticker and or new bins before collections start.
+Therefore, if customers are not signed up 10 days before the start of collections, they may not receive their sticker and/or new bin(s) before their first collection.

 Can I still pay for the garden waste service if collections have already started?